 The Israeli Armored Corps (Hebrew: חיל השריון, Heil HaShiryon) is a corps of the Israel Defense Forces, since 1998 subordinate to GOC Army Headquarters.
 The Armored Corps is the principal maneuverin…

 The Israeli Air Force (IAF; Hebrew: זרוע האוויר והחלל, Zroa HaAvir VeHahalal, "Air and Space Arm", commonly known as חיל האוויר, Kheil HaAvir, "Air Corps") is the air force of the State of Israel and…

-In honor of the 65th anniversary of the complete liberation of Leningrad from the Nazi block during World War II; color refer to color blocks Medal for the Defense of Leningrad
+Issued in honor of the 65th anniversary of the complete liberation of Leningrad from the Nazi block during World War II; colors refer to color blocks Medal for the Defense of Leningrad.

 The Red and Black Ribbon is used on Atheist Solidarity Day.

 |Red and blue awareness ribbon|

 The red and blue awareness ribbon represents several causes: